-If not met it may well be necessary to consider other options such as signposting, assessment of need and referral to other services to prevent deterioration and promote independence, health and wellbeing.
+If not met it may be necessary to consider other options such as signposting, assessment of need and referral to other services to prevent deterioration and promote independence, health and wellbeing.
 This could result in actions which will engage the adult in taking steps to protect themselves from harm.
+If an informal carer is at risk of harm or abuse from the adult they care for, the local authority may undertake an Enquiry or consider another intervention to support the carer to stay safe.
 See page 23 for more details.